Keto Pumpkin Pancakes

-These easy keto pumpkin pancakes are the most delicious keto fall breakfast with a moist, slightly sweet texture and only 1.8g of net carbs!
+These easy keto pumpkin pancakes are the most delicious keto fall breakfast with a moist, slightly sweet texture and only 1.8 grams of net carbs!

 Yes, pumpkin is a keto-friendly vegetable which means you can enjoy pumpkin spice keto pancakes on your keto journey.

 The best keto pumpkin pancake recipe is not only a pancake that tastes good with few carbs.
 You also what your keto pancake recipe to be: